evolution-gaming/scala-github-actions/README.md

 * set `Release title` to the same string (`v1.2.3`)
 * press `Generate release notes` and review them
 * press `Publish release` button
-* navigate to `Actions` - there it is possible to follow
+* navigate to `Actions` - there it is possible to follow build's progress

 The above sequence will start Release workflow, which will:
 * validate consistency of git tag and version